NitorCreations/nitor-deploy-tools/docs/workspace.md

 This could also be a script that does third a party login including some custom MFA.
 The script is run for every prompt though inside the project so you will want to make it check if the session is still valid before trying to assume the role.
 You can use then environment variable `AWS_SESSION_EXPIRATION` that is set by `ndt assume-role` to only assume role when the previous role has expired.
-See section about TOTP MFA codes below.
+See documentation about (TOTP MFA)[mfa.md] codes.
 An example of what a sourceable role script could be is below:

 ```bash
 #!/bin/bash